Briefing document

 Consultation and implementation

-• Draft legislation on the income and capital gains tax changes is to be published for comment.
-Comments will be sought on the detail of the changes, though the government do not intend to seek comment on the policy itself.
+• Draft legislation on the income and capital gains tax changes is yet to be published for comment.
+Comments will be sought on the detail of the changes, though the previous government did not intend to seek comment on the policy itself.
+On 29 July 2024, the government announced its intention to provide an opportunity for stakeholders to share views and feedback on the detail of legislative provisions relating to the changes.

 Find out more…

-This note reflects the law in force on 7 March 2024, and the announcements made in the Budget on 6 March 2024.
-Changes may be made before the announced policy is implemented.
-Please be aware that this note does not cover all aspects of this subject.
+This note reflects the law in force on 5 August 2024, announcements made in the Budget on 6 March 2024 and subsequent statements by Labour, including points included in Labour’s manifesto and points included in the July 2024 policy paper.
+The final form of any new regime which is introduced could differ from the regime outlined by the previous government.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact or the contact below.

 For further information visit our website at www.deloitte.co.uk.